carpben/coding_notes/Redux patterns/redux+typescript.md

   ...
 }
 ```
+After typing dispatch we can only dispatch a valid action.
+Even if code is slightly longer, coding is much faster, since we get full support from the editor

 ### Possible caveats:
 1. If we decide to change action.type property (e.x from "ADD_TODO" to "APPEND_TODO") or the names of certain properties, we can't refactor it in one centralized place, since we don't have a const or a function.
-But my experience is that it is very quick and straight forward.
+My experience so far is that it is a minor limitation/drawback.
 2. Changing our actions into a type doesn't go along with the popular Redux Thunk pattern.
 It's not a function, so an action can't dispatch an action.
-Later in this series I'll present a more efficient pattern to handle our side effects.
+Later in this series I'll present a more efficient pattern IMO to handle side effects.

 -----------
 [Link to Redux code in the traditional pattern](https://github.com/carpben/coding_notes/blob/master/Redux%20patterns/traditional-pattern.md)